jamestomasino/blog.tomasino.org/content/post/hide-and-seek.md

 The beauty of solitude is not all encompassing, though.
 Many of us crave the human touch to fill the voids we find in ourselves.
 The searching can be awful lonely, after all.
-So we touch each other, hold each other, craddle together for warmth.
+So we touch each other, hold each other, cradle together for warmth.
 In a moment's peace we seek our communion only to step back into the comfort of each other after our trailblazing is finished.
 It is only the bravest, or perhaps most helpless of us that ever really gets away.
 But the beauty of human beings is that spark of